oversticht/lego-rcx-lejos/README.md

 # lego-rcx-lejos
 Running the leJOS VM on a Lego Mindstorms RCX in 2020 takes some effort.
-This has been done and documented a few years ago:
+This has been done and has been documented a few years ago:
 * 2015: https://www.instructables.com/id/Making-Mindstorms-RCX-Work-Again/
 * 2017: http://www.johnholbrook.us/edu/RCX_guide.html
+Many resources are available on github: https://github.com/BrickBot

 ## Hardware
 Recently I got my hands on a Lego Robotics Invention System 1.5 from 1999.
 It contains an RCX 1.0 without a power jack, two touch sensors, a light sensor, two 9v motors and a serial IR Transmitter Tower.
 I got the Serial IR Tower working using a LogiLink AU0002E RS232 adapter.